Prime Minister of Singapore: Authority

 Under the Constitution, executive power is nominally vested in the president.
 However, the president can only exercise that authority on the advice of the Cabinet or a minister acting under general Cabinet authority.
-Hence, in practice the prime minister, as the Cabinet's leader, does most of the actual work of governing.
+Hence, in practice, the prime minister, as the Cabinet's leader, does most of the actual work of governing.

-The prime minister is responsible for overseeing the overall day-to-day affairs of the government and executing government policy.
-As leader of the majority party in Parliament, the prime minister is responsible for passing legislation through Parliament.
+The prime minister is responsible for overseeing the government's day-to-day affairs and executing government policy.
+As leader of the majority party in Parliament, the prime minister is also responsible for passing legislation through Parliament.

 The prime minister also nominates the speaker of Parliament and leader of the house, who are responsible for arranging government business and organising legislative programmes, usually under the directive of the prime minister and the Cabinet.

 The prime minister chooses the other members of the Cabinet by advising the president; the president must exercise their powers in accordance with the advice of the prime minister.
 The prime minister may change, retain, or revoke any sitting minister's appointment under their prerogative.
 The prime minister also advises the president on appointments, such as Attorney-General, and Permanent Secretary of a ministry.

-The prime minister can advise the president for a Proclamation of Emergency; the president issues the proclamation if satisfied.
+The prime minister can advise the president to make a Proclamation of Emergency; the president issues the Proclamation if satisfied.

 The prime minister can declare a defence or security measure, and has executive authority over the Singapore Armed Forces (SAF) through the Armed Forces Council, which consists of Minister for Defence, Permanent Secretaries of the Ministry of Defence (MINDEF), Chief of Defence Force, Chief of Army, Chief of Air Force and Chief of Navy; all of whom are appointed by the president under the prime minister's advice.

 Privileges

-Sri Temasek is the official residence of the prime minister, though none of the prime ministers have ever lived there.
+Sri Temasek is the prime minister's official residence, though none of the prime ministers have ever lived there.
 The Istana is the working office of the prime minister.

-The prime minister is protected by the Specialised Security Command of the Singapore Police Force (SPF), who also ensure the protection of the president, Cabinet ministers, and visiting foreign dignitaries.
+Since 2024 however, Sri Temasek has been the working office of the Prime Minister due to the ongoing renovations at The Istana, as confirmed by Lawrence Wong in his National Day Address.
+The prime minister is protected by the Specialised Security Command of the Singapore Police Force (SPF), who also ensure the protection of the president, cabinet ministers and visiting foreign dignitaries.